Probability tilting of compensated fragmentations: Introduction

 In the context of branching random walks, the spine decomposition has been used to prove martingale convergence theorems and to study the asymptotics, fluctuations and genealogy of the largest particle; see \cite{Shi-BRW} for a detailed monograph with historical references.
 For branching Brownian motion, spine techniques were used by \citet{CR-kpp} to describe asymptotic presence probabilities, and by \citet{Kyp-FKPP} and \citet{RY-dm} to study solutions of reaction-diffusion equations of Fisher--Kolmogorov--Petrowski--Piscounov (FKPP) type.
 In the context of superprocesses, we mention the study of strong laws of large numbers by \citet{EKW-slln}, which also contains a thorough review of the literature.

 Spine techniques have lent themselves well to the study of homogeneous (pure) fragmentation processes.
 Convergence theorems were proved by \citet{BR-disc}, and the decomposition was used by \citet{Haa-loss} to study the fragmentation equation, \citet{HKK-lln} for the proof of strong laws of large numbers, and \citet{BHK-FKPP} to look at solutions of FKPP equations.
-Returning to the topic of growth-fragmentation processes, \citet[\S 4]{BBCK-maps} used a spine decomposition in order to study certain random planar maps, and the results presented in this article overlap with theirs under certain parameter choices (see \autoref{r:mto}.) \citet[\S 3.2]{BerSte} gave an explicit decomposition for compensated fragmentation processes in the case of finite fragmentation rate and applied it to the phenomenon of local explosion, and \citet[\S 6]{BW-gfe} made implicit use of a spine decomposition in studying the growth-fragmentation equation.
+Returning to the topic of growth-fragmentation processes, \citet[\S 4]{BBCK-maps} established a spine decomposition and used it in order to study certain random planar maps, and the results presented in this article overlap with theirs under certain parameter choices (see \autoref{r:mto}\ref{i:mto}.) \citet[\S 3.2]{BerSte} gave an explicit decomposition for compensated fragmentation processes in the case of finite fragmentation rate and applied it to the phenomenon of local explosion, and \citet[\S 6]{BW-gfe} made implicit use of a spine decomposition in studying the growth-fragmentation equation.
+Since the first appearance of this work, \citet[Lemma~2.3]{BM-mcbLp} gave a version of the spine decomposition in the more general setting of branching L\'evy processes (see \autoref{r:BM}\ref{i:BM}.)

-Our object of study is the compensated fragmentation process $\mathbf{Z} = (\mathbf{Z}(t), t\ge 0)$, where $\mathbf{Z}(t) = (Z_1(t),Z_2(t),\dotsc)$ is an element of $\ell^{2\downarrow} = \{ \mathbf{z} = (z_1,z_2,\dotsc) \in \ell^2 : z_1 \ge z_2 \ge \dotsb \ge 0 \}$.
+Our object of study is the compensated fragmentation process $\mathbf{Z} = (\mathbf{Z}(t), t\ge 0)$, where $\mathbf{Z}(t) = (Z_1(t),Z_2(t),\dotsc)$ is an element of $\ell^{2\downarrow} = \{ \mathbf{z} = (z_1,z_2,\dotsc) : z_1 \ge z_2 \ge \dotsb \ge 0, \, \sum_{i=1}^\infty z_i^2<\infty \}$.
 The values $Z_1(t),Z_2(t),\dotsc$ are regarded as the ranked sizes of \emph{fragments} as seen at time $t$.
 Unless otherwise specified, we will assume that $\mathbf{Z}(0) = (1,0,\dotsc)$.